TheLazySquid/QuizletLiveCheat/README.md

 # Quizlet Live Cheat

+### This script is currently broken.
+I'm going to try to fix this, but no guarantees.
+If you are reading this after 2024, assume I forgot.

 This is a Tampermonkey userscript that lets you instantly answer questions in Quizlet live.

 ## Features